What is a Pathology Report?

 The pathologist prepares a report of the findings, including the diagnosis, and sends it to your surgeon (or your oncologist).

 When needed, the pathologist does more tests on the tissue sample.
 These results may be written in separate reports.
-So, you may get more than one report for the same biopsy.
+So, you may get more than one report for the same breast biopsy.

 Findings on a pathology report